SavFil/assignmentRepo/README.md

 # Assignment

-Use arrow keys to move left right. z button for jump x button for run
+Use arrow keys to move left right, z button for jump, x button for run